apostrophecms/apostrophe-site-map/README.md

 There's a hard limit on the number of documents MongoDB will sort for you (TODO: figure out why adding an index solves this in the mongo shell but not in this task).
 Exclude more types.

+## Compatibility

+Currently supports both A2 0.4 and A2 0.5 sites.

 ## License

 Copyright (c) 2015 P'unk Avenue LLC